-One of the world's last surviving members of the Nazi army unit the Waffen-SS has died in Geraldine.
+Huber, who died earlier this month in Geraldine, was one of the world's last surviving members of the Nazi army unit the Waffen-SS.

-At 17, Huber volunteered for the Waffen-SS, in which he served as both a machine-gunner and then as a gunner in Panzer tanks, including in the Russian invasion.
+At 17, he volunteered for the Waffen-SS, serving both as a machine-gunner and then as a gunner in Panzer tanks.

-Huber's unit took part in the invasion of the Soviet Union, history's largest military operation which claimed the lives of millions of people.
+His unit took part in the invasion of the Soviet Union, which claimed the lives of million.

 Huber received an Iron Cross first class for his service in the Battle of Kursk, by which time he had the officer's rank of Hauptsturmfuhrer, equivalent to a captain.

 Earlier, he had received an Iron Cross second class.

 In an interview with TVNZ, Huber said he had no knowledge of the war crimes committed by the Nazi forces, nor of the Holocaust, the Nazis' mass murder of about six million European Jews and millions of others.

 "We, as soldiers never, never had the slightest inkling — maybe the high command," he said at the time.

 "It never occurred to us what happened in Germany or Poland."

 Because of his service in the Waffen SS, he was arrested and served 16 months in a military prison.